Parenting and Children's Book Author

 I have failed and will fail again as a parent.
 But even my failures have great value because they lead me back to the Cross, time and time again.

-My failures remind me to turn to my perfect Parent, God, and trust Him with my children.
-And my failures offer me the opportunity to be transparent with my children, to ask for forgiveness, to show them it’s okay to be human and make mistakes.
+My failures remind me to turn to my perfect Parent, God, and trust him with my children.
+And my failures offer me the opportunity to be transparent with my children, to ask for forgiveness, to show them it’s okay to be human and to make mistakes.

 So, what are some ways we can reflect Christ-like qualities in our never-perfect-but-best-effort parenting?